Risks to safety

 The results could be:

-- workplace accidents, injuries or damage to equipment
+- workplace incidents, injuries or damage to equipment

 - increased absenteeism and reduced productivity